 Tankless technology has been around for a long time, but it is only recently really taking off in the Collin/Denton County area.
 Many new homes are being built with a natural gas tankless water heater pre-installed.
 Many of these are installed in the exterior wall, some are installed in the garage, and some are installed in the attic.

-Legacy Plumbing is a Rheem Authorized Professional Contractor, which means we provide and install Rheem electric and gas water heaters because they meet our high standards for safety, reliability, and efficiency.
+Legacy Plumbing is a Rheem Authorized Professional Contractor, which means we only install Rheem for tank style, electric and gas water heaters.
+For tankless water heaters, we install Rheem, Rinaii and Navien brands.

-The Rheem water heaters we offer are made with high-end materials and are more reliable than retail store offerings.
+The water heaters brands we offer are made with high-end materials and are more reliable than retail store offerings.
 Additionally, they are constructed for longer tank life, high performance and lower operating cost.

 The standard warranty that comes with our electric and gas tank-style water heaters is: 8-year Rheem tank and parts warranty and 4-year labor warranty through Legacy Plumbing.